mcdviral/mcdviral.github.io/SLAMTutorial.md

 ## LIO methods

 The methods below can be configured to work in ouster-only mode, livox-only mode, or merged ouster-livox mode.
 If you are interested in having your method listed here.
-Please prepare your launch and configurations in the same manner and let us know.
+Please prepare your launch and configurations in the same manner and [contact us](mailto:mcdviral@gmail.com) to update this list.

 ### SLICT
   * Link: [https://github.com/brytsknguyen/slict](https://github.com/brytsknguyen/slict/blob/master/launch/run_mcdviral.launch)